If you plan on having a baby in the United Arab Emirates and have a million questions, we’ve got you covered in this helpful guide.

 Pregnancy and childbirth in the UAE

 If you’re thinking of starting a family in the United Arab Emirates, the country has one of the most modern, healthcare infrastructures in the world.
 Many residents prefer looking outwards when it comes to critical care.
 However, for childbirth, the local market can be a preferred option.
 Much like the lavish spas and hotels in Dubai and Abu Dhabi, many of the private maternity facilities may have you believe you are checking into the lap of luxury.

 A word of caution, though.
 However tolerant and liberal the UAE may be, Islamic laws govern the land.
 There are strict rules, the adherence to which is non-negotiable.
 So, first things first.
-You need to be married if you are having a baby in the United Arab Emirates.
-A marriage certificate is a pre-requisite when you go for your first pregnancy test.
+You need to be married if you are having a baby in the United Arab Emirates; that’s not single, not divorced, only married.
+A marriage certificate is a prerequisite when you go for your first pregnancy test.